-- 26. Rights of the Public. - (a) If a legislative measure or subject matter has been properly set for hearing and witnesses are present and wish to testify, the committee shall hear the witnesses at the scheduled time and place, subject to Rule 10(c). - (b) Any person wishing to offer testimony to a committee hearing of a legislative measure or subject matter shall be given a reasonable opportunity to do so, orally or in writing.
-The Chairperson may set time limits for presentation of oral testimony.
-No testimony in writing is required of any witness, but any witness may submit a statement in writing for the committee record.
-All persons offering testimony shall complete a "Record of Committee Witness" form and submit it to the committee clerk before testifying.
-In the case of standing or special committees with Co-Chairpersons from different political parties, the "Chairperson" means the Co-Chairperson from the majority caucus. - (c) A motion to foreclose further oral testimony by witnesses on a matter before a committee may be adopted only by a three-fifths majority of those voting on the motion.
+- 1 The Chairperson may set time limits for presentation of oral 2 testimony.
+No testimony in writing is required of any witness, but any witness may submit a statement in writing for the 3 committee record.
+All persons offering testimony shall 5 complete and submit a "Record of Committee Witness" form on the General Assembly website before testifying.
+In the case of 6 7 standing or special committees with Co-Chairpersons from different political parties, the "Chairperson" means 8 9 Co-Chairperson from the majority caucus. - (c) A motion to foreclose further oral testimony by witnesses on a matter before a committee may be adopted only by a three-fifths majority of those voting on the motion.
 No such motion is in order until both proponents and opponents requesting to be heard have been given a fair and substantial opportunity to express their positions.
 No one shall be prohibited from filing for the record "Record of Committee Witness" forms or written statements while the matter is before the committee. - (d) Meetings of committees and subcommittees shall be open to the public.
-Committee meetings of the House may be closed to the public if two-thirds of the members elected to the House determine, by a record vote, that the public interest so requires. - (e) This Rule cannot be suspended retroactively.
+Committee meetings of the House may be closed to the public if two-thirds of the members elected to the House determine, by a record vote, that the public interest so requires. - 24 (d-5) For meetings of committees following a declaration 25 of pestilence or public danger by the Speaker during a 26 disaster proclaimed by the Governor due to the COVID 19 virus,